Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Abstract

 \section{Abstract}

-We determine when certain natural classes of subgroups of right-angled Coxeter groups (RACGs) and right-angled Artin group (RAAGs) are themselves RAAGs.
-We first consider subgroups of RACGs generated by elements that are products of two non-commuting RACG generators; these were introduced in LaForge's thesis~\cite{laforge}.
-Within the class of $2$-dimensional RACGs, we give a complete characterization of when such a subgroup is a finite-index RAAG system.
-As an application, we show that any $2$-dimensional, one-ended RACG with planar defining graph is quasi-isometric to a RAAG if and only if it contains an index $4$ subgroup isomorphic to a RAAG.
-We also give applications to other families of RACGs whose defining graphs are not planar.
-Next, we show that every subgroup of a RAAG generated by conjugates of RAAG generators is itself a RAAG.
-This result is analogous to a classical result of Deodhar and Dyer for Coxeter groups.
-Our method of proof, unlike in the classical case, utilizes disk diagrams and is geometric in nature.
+We determine when certain natural classes of subgroups of right-angled Coxeter groups (RACGs) and right-angled Artin groups (RAAGs) are themselves RAAGs.
+We characterize finite-index \emph{visual RAAG} subgroups of $2$-dimensional RACGs.
+As an application, we show that any $2$-dimensional, one-ended RACG with planar defining graph is quasi-isometric to a RAAG if and only if it is commensurable to a RAAG.
+Additionally, we give new examples of RACGs with non-planar defining graphs which are commensurable to RAAGs.

+Finally, we give a new proof of a result of Dyer: every subgroup generated by conjugates of RAAG generators is itself a RAAG.